trafficITguy/TrafficITguy/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent career shifter with a profound interest in technology and a dedication to resolving complex problems.
+I am a IT Support Specialist with a profound interest in technology and a dedication to resolving complex problems.

 ## Objective

-My journey into learning more about technology has led me to develop a passion towards CyberSecurity, and I am now eager to transition into this field, specifically aiming to join as a Compliance Analyst or Auditor.
+My journey into learning more about technology has led me to develop a passion towards CyberSecurity, and I am now eager to transition into this field, specifically aiming to join as a Soc Analyst.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]